Medical Assisting (D.A.S.)

 Medical Assisting graduates may earn the CMA (Certified Medical Assistant) credential by passing the National Certifying examination.
 Felons are not eligible to take this examination unless a waiver is granted by the AAMA (American Association of Medical Assistants).
 Students enrolled in this program must be enrolled on a full-time basis.

 The Medical Assisting Diploma program at Piedmont Technical College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) upon the recommendation of Medical Assisting Education Review Board (MAERB).
-Commission on Accreditation of Allied Health Programs: 25400 US Highway 19 North, Suite 158, Clearwater, Florida, 33763 (727) 210-2350.
+Commission on Accreditation of Allied Health Programs: 9355 - 113th St. N, #7709, Seminole, FL 33775; (727) 210-2350.

-CAAHEP requires all Medical Assisting Programs to share with the public one or more measureable program outcomes.
-In compliance with this requirement, Piedmont Technical College presents the following five-year weighted average program outcomes achievement for the Medical Assisting Diploma Program:
+CAAHEP requires all Medical Assisting Programs to share with the public one or more measurable program outcomes.
+In compliance with this requirement, Piedmont Technical College presents the following outcomes for the Medical Assisting Diploma Program:

 |GENERAL EDUCATION COURSES||Credit Hours|